pcsmomo/docker-kubernetes/README.md

 Container Storage Interface (CSI) volume is kind of special and flexible. \
 As long as venders(AWS, Azure, Etc.) support this type, we can use csi type

+### 216. Defining a Persistent Volume

+Persistent Volume are detached from nodes and pods \
+So emptyDir and hostPath types are not available.

 </details>